 Probate Law Services

-At Copper State Estate Planning, a law firm founded and led by probate attorney and entrepreneur Leighton Tyau, we specialize in providing estate planning services, including probate law, to ensure the preservation and seamless transfer of your legacy.
+At Copper State Estate Planning, a law firm founded and led by Arizona probate attorney and entrepreneur Leighton Tyau, we focus in providing estate planning services, including probate law, to ensure the preservation and seamless transfer of your legacy.

-With extensive experience and a focus on personalized service, Leighton Tyau brings a comprehensive approach to estate planning, business succession, trusts, and tax planning.
-Our firm, distinguished by its commitment to individualized solutions and attention to detail, stands ready to assist you through the complexities of probate law.
+With extensive experience and a focus on personalized service, Leighton Tyau brings a comprehensive approach to estate planning, business succession, trusts and tax planning.
+Our Phoenix Probate Law Firm, distinguished by its commitment to individualized solutions and attention to detail, stands ready to assist you through the complexities of probate law.

 Our mission is to craft plans that avoid the pitfalls of generic estate planning by focusing on your unique circumstances and goals.
 Let a probate lawyer guide you in creating a lasting legacy that reflects your wishes and provides for your loved ones